laundry kitchen10 min

 Mistakes that quietly create the sock gap

 Mistake one: throwing socks loose into the washer instead of in a mesh bag.
 Loose socks are the single largest contributor to missing socks because of their small size and ability to slip into other items during the agitation cycle.
 The mesh bag eliminates the entire mechanism.
 Mistake two: leaving pants inside out in the hamper.
 Pants worn for the day often have a sock balled up at the ankle from how they were taken off, and inside out pants in the hamper hide the sock through the entire wash and dry cycle.
 Train the household to turn pants right side out and shake the legs over the hamper.
 Mistake three: putting unmatched socks back into the drawer instead of the holding bin.
 A drawer is where matched pairs live and where unmatched socks become invisible.
 The dedicated holding bin keeps unmatched socks visible and findable.
 Mistake four: buying thirty different styles of socks.
 The variety creates an unsolvable matching problem because every missing sock destroys a unique pair.
 Bulk packs of identical socks make every missing sock recoverable from any other sock in the same pack.
 Mistake five: never checking the gap behind the washer and dryer.
 Move the appliances away from the wall every six months and recover the small pile of socks, dryer sheets, and small clothing items that have fallen behind.
 The gap is a permanent sock graveyard until it is intentionally cleared.
+Mistake six: drying socks on the highest heat setting indefinitely.
+High dryer heat breaks down the elastic in sock cuffs faster than warm or medium heat, and a sock with a broken cuff falls down inside the shoe during wear and is then discarded as worn out within months.
+Use the warm or medium heat setting for sock loads and reserve high heat for towels and sheets where the heat is needed for sanitization rather than just drying.

 Pro Tips